 The difference between mental noise and a flight of ideas is that mental noise, at least in my experience, tends to be incoherent.
 Like being at a loud party, you can hear the voices of lots of people talking but none of them are clear enough to comprehend.

 Mental noise can plague you with unrelenting repeated thoughts.
 Even on my healthiest days, I still will replay entire conversations over and over again in my head.

 Then I will think about how the conversation should have continued and play the entire conversation again.
 Then change something else and play again.

 For me, I can also experience this with songs.
 A certain song, and usually only part of the song, will start playing in my head.
 It then repeats incessantly no matter what I do to try to stop it.
 Even listening to or singing another song is ineffective.

 Many nights’ sleep has been stolen by this type of noise.
-You may also develop a sensitive to loud noises.
+You may also develop a sensitivity to loud noises or even any noise.
 Fortunately, the right medicine should make you sleep at some point regardless.

 When I finally started on one of the meds I take now, my doctor advised me to take it right before bed.
 I didn’t believe the medication would make me sleep, so I took it before dinner.
 I ended up passing out with my fork still in my hand.

 Usually, sleep is exactly what you need to reset your brain and turn off the conversation loop.